How to Prepare for Fall and Winter Storms

 1. No Travel: Stay off the roads.

-3. Check on Neighbors: Make sure to check on the elderly and those who might need help.
+3. Check on Neighbors: Make sure to check on the elderly, people with disabilities, and those who might need help.
+A quick phone call or knock can make a big difference.

 Scenario 2: Ice Storms